Effects of Physical Abuse, Pictures of Physical Abuse

 "...on Mother's Day of that year, he broke my back, showing my son how it was done..."3

 Children are severely affected by physical abuse even if they, themselves, were not the victims of violence.
-It has been found that one-third of children who witness the battering of their mother demonstrate significant behavioural and emotional problems.
+It has been found that one-third of children who witness the battering of their mother demonstrate significant behavioral and emotional problems.
 The effects of physical abuse on children may include:

 - Psychosomatic disorders (disorders in which mental factors play a significant role – often vague complaints of pain)